informalsystems/hermes/guide/src/config.md

 The configuration file must have one `global` section, and one `chains` section for each chain.

+> **Note:** As of 0.6.0, the Hermes configuration file is self-documented.
+> This section of the guide which discusses each parameter in turn is no
+> longer maintained, and we may remove it soon.
+Please read the configuration
+> file `config.toml` itself for the most up-to-date documentation of parameters.

 ### `[global]`

 The `global` section has parameters that apply globally to the relayer operation.